top of page

 Director

-Alongside my personal experience, I spent three years working within a local authority in a specialist SEND tribunal role.
-I oversaw tribunal case communications, supported officers with tribunal paperwork, coordinated tribunal bundles, and observed panel decision-making.
+Alongside my personal experience, I spent three years working within a local authority SEND tribunal team, where I supported tribunal officers with case preparation, coordinated tribunal bundles, managed tribunal communications, and observed SEND Tribunal panel decision-making.
+I also facilitated Stage 1 and Stage 2 complaints and Ombudsman responses, giving me valuable insight into how local authorities assess evidence, respond to disputes, and make decisions at different levels.

 Our Philosophy